30 Ways to Protect Yourself From an Angry Drunk

 Impact: Know when to prioritize your safety above all else.
 If you ever feel in immediate danger, do not hesitate to contact emergency services.

-How to Avoid a Drunk, Angry Spouse From Raging at You When You Can’t Get Away
+How to Avoid an Angry Drunk Spouse From Raging at You When You Can’t Get Away

 1. Stay Calm and Composed: